-At the international terminal (F), The Club at ATL, though often crowded, offers a decent lounge with access to showers.
+At the Atlanta Airport international terminal (F), The Club at ATL, though often crowded, offers a decent lounge with access to showers.
 And it’s complimentary for PriorityPass members!

 There are over 300 restaurants, shops and service in Atlanta Hartsfield-Jackson International Airport.
 That means a LOT of choice!